bardleware/budget-app/thePlan.md

 ## Architecting the solution

 A solution to the problem of a budget that has both a budget and a ledger function is __Dave Ramsey's__ *Every Dollar* mobile app.
-Every Dollar is intended as a tool to assist people in completing Dave's financial fitness plan with a singular purpose in fulfilling this.
+EveryDollar is intended as a tool to assist people in completing Dave's financial fitness plan with a singular purpose in fulfilling this.
 While I largely agree with what Dave teaches in regards to financial fitness, his app falls short in areas